AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 The Repository serves as a centralized space for improved discoverability of folders and files.
 It provides a comprehensive tabular list view of folders and files with multiple columns, offering contextual details for all files and assets.

-This unified interface streamlines multiple functions, including creating new files or folders, uploading assets, editing files, and executing searches with robust filtering options, thereby ensuring efficiency and ease of use.
+This unified interface streamlines multiple functions, including creating new files or folders, uploading assets, editing files, and searching files with robust filtering options, thereby ensuring efficiency and ease of use.

 ![](images/repository-view-home.png){align="left"}